 Inspections/Documentation Required during Construction Period

-The building advisor will visit the site for each inspection to check compliance with the Building Consent and approved plans and specifications.
-A check sheet will be completed for each inspection.
+The Building Control Officer (BCO) will visit the site for each inspection to check compliance with the Building Consent and approved plans and specifications.
+An inspection check sheet will be completed for each inspection.
+This is generally done electronically and will be emailed to the appropriate people once completed.

 - Pre Pour Slab/Sub Floor